Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 • Buy Bank Nifty Put option

-Click on the Sell tab and fill up the quantity and price in the order form and click the “Sell” tab.
+Click on the Sell tab, and fill up the quantity and price in the order form, and click the “Sell” tab.

-The know the status of whether the order is open or complete, you can view from the order book page as shown below.
+The know the status of whether the order is open or complete, you can view it from the order book page as shown below.

 Check order status in order book

-To square off the trade, you need to select the box “the blue tick” symbol appears when the instrument gets selected.
+To square off the trade, you need to select the box “the blue tick” symbol that appears when the instrument gets selected.
 Then you need to click on the blue “exit position” tab.

 Square off the position using exit tab